Enestst/Space-Invader-Game-/README.md

-# In my preparatory year made Space Invader Game with Pygame library of Python.
+# Space Invader Game

+Implemented the game of SPace Invader with Pygame library of the Python.
+My first project on pygame.